With 214 million subscribers worldwide and 18 million subscribers in Canada alone, Netflix is truly the king of the streaming service providers.

 Fortunately, there’s a simple solution to this problem.
 It’s called a virtual private network.
 Canadians can get unlimited, uninterrupted, unrestricted access to various other regions’ Netflix libraries with just a few clicks.

-But by only using a reliable VPN for Netflix in Canada, Netflix users in Canada can now access all the amazing and award-winning shows and movies they were deprived of for all these years.
+By simply using a reliable VPN for Netflix in Canada, Canadian Netflix users can now access all the fantastic and award-winning shows and movies they were deprived of for all these years.
+Luckily, there are many VPNs that work with Netflix, so picking one that works is not particularly difficult.

-But you are tired of watching Netflix’s Canadian content catalog and have been using virtual private networks to access different regions’ content library then you’d probably have run into a Netflix VPN ban as well.
+But after watching Netflix’s Canadian content catalog and using a VPN to access different regional content libraries, you’ve probably run into the issue of a Netflix VPN ban.

 So, in today’s article, we will tell you what a Netflix VPN ban and the secret to beating it in Canada is.
 So, without further ado, let’s get started.